radicle-foundation/radworks-governance/templates/02-executable-org.md

 **Org** **Proposals** must be labeled in the following format:

-`[Org][RGP - #] - [NAME OF ORG - #*]`
+`[PHASE][RGP - #] - [NAME OF ORG - #*]`

+The phase will either be 'Discussion', 'Formal Review', or 'Submission'.
 The number (#) should represent the number of proposals the Org has submitted to Radworks (1 = first proposal etc…).
 A governance facilitator will update the RGP with the correct number.
 They will move the proposal from category to category as the proposal makes its way through the governance process.

 >💡 We expect this template to change over time as we learn more about how Orgs operate within Radworks.